Cutoff for Almost All Random Walks on Abelian Groups: Introduction and Statement of Results

 \end{subtheorem-num}

-One can also consider cutoff in $L_2$ distance, instead of TV (ie $L_1$).
+Cutoff in $L_2$, instead of TV (ie $L_1$), can also be analysed.
 For time $t \ge 0$, define

-One can then define mixing and cutoff with respect to $L_2$ analogously to TV ($L_1$) distance.
+Mixing and cutoff can then be defined with respect to $L_2$ analogously to TV ($L_1$) distance.

-It turns out that $L_2$ mixing time is at least a constant larger than the TV.
-Similar considerations to those in \cref{rmk-p2:intro:cutoff:mod-l2} suggest that for the $L_2$ mixing the key condition is \( \pr{ W(2t) = 0 } \ll 1/\abs G. \) This leads us to the following conjecture for the $L_2$ mixing time, which we state informally.
+It turns out that $L_2$ mixing time may be a constant, or even more, larger than the TV.
+Similar considerations to those in \cref{rmk-p2:intro:cutoff:mod-l2} suggest that for the $L_2$ mixing the key condition is \( \pr{ W(2t) = 0 } \ll 1/\abs G. \) This leads us to a conjecture for the $L_2$ mixing time, which we state informally now.
+We elaborate briefly on where the proof would differ, compared with TV, in~\S\ref{sec-p2:conc-rmks:l2-mix}.